The Museum of Interesting Things is an interactive traveling exhibition

 There

-are some special Junior HS, H.S. & University Professors that
+are some special Junior HS, H.S. & University Professors &

 Prof